Google Rating

 2. Dental Floss

-How to Use: Break off about 18 inches of floss, winding most of it around one of your middle fingers and the rest around the same finger on your opposite hand.
-Gently insert the floss between your teeth, curving it around each tooth in a C-shape to reach below the gumline.
+How to use: Break off about 18 inches of floss, wrap it around your fingers, and guide it carefully between each tooth in a C-shape to clean below the gumline.

 3. Water Flossers

-Water flossers, or oral irrigators, use a stream of water to remove plaque and food debris from between your teeth and below the gumline.
-They are particularly beneficial for people with braces, implants, or sensitive gums.
+Water flossers (oral irrigators) use a gentle stream of water to remove plaque and bacteria from between teeth and along the gumline.

 4. Dental Picks and Sticks